rust-marker/marker/README.md

 Marker is still growing up, and that's a good thing.
 We can still shape the API and adapt it to what the user needs.
 However, this and the fact that Marker is not an official Rust project comes with some limitations:

 * **Nightly**: Internally, Marker has to rely on nightly versions of rustc.
 However, you, as an end-user, should not notice this dependency.
-* **Lint Crates Registry**: Lint crates can currently only be compiled from paths and git repos.
-Fetching lint crates from [crates.io] is planned, but not yet supported.
 * **AST Limitations**: Marker's API is still missing a few elements to represent everything required for linting.
 The API is still incomplete when it comes to:
     * `async` expressions
     * Higher order types